-While proposing marriage is unique for every couple, LGBTQ couples often find freedom in delving from tradition and creating new, personal rituals.
-Whether one partner is down on one knee asking another to marry them, or both are simultaneously swapping rings, there’s so much creativity and meaning in not having to prescribe to historical gender roles.
-So Brides talked to LGBTQ couples to show just a few of the ways in which same-sex proposals can beautifully defy tradition.
+While proposing marriage is unique for every couple, LGBTQ+ couples often find freedom in delving from tradition and creating new, personal rituals.
+Whether one partner is down on one knee asking another to marry them or both are simultaneously swapping rings, there’s so much creativity and meaning in not having to prescribe to historical gender roles.
+To learn more about proposing in real life, Brides talked to LGBTQ+ couples to share just a few of the ways in which same-sex proposals can beautifully defy tradition.

 A Family Affair

 Giulia Umile’s fiancée, Jess Herron, proposed to her in their backyard in Fishtown, Philadelphia, by including her two sons (now Giulia’s stepsons).
-Jess made custom signs for her children to wear, asking Giulia if she’d marry their mom-ee, adding a sign for Giulia’s French bulldog too.
-To complete the celebration, Jess put on a playlist of the couple’s favorite songs, had a fire pit ready with s’mores ingredients (including dark chocolate, Giulia’s favorite), and, for the adults, champagne.
-“Everything about it was pretty personal and unique,” Giulia tells Brides, from the way Jess personalized the way her youngest son says mommy on the sign, and showcasing how her older son called her Ms. Giulia, now Mommy Giulia.
+Jess made custom signs for her children to wear, asking Giulia if she’d marry their mom-ee, adding a sign for Giulia’s French bulldog, too.
+To complete the celebration, Jess put on a playlist of the couple’s favorite songs, had a fire pit ready with s’mores ingredients (including dark chocolate, Giulia’s favorite), and, for the adults, Champagne.
+“Everything about it was pretty personal and unique,” says Giulia, from the way Jess personalized the way her youngest son says mommy on the sign and showcasing how her older son called her Ms. Giulia, now Mommy Giulia.
 Breaking from tradition were the rings.
 “I don't really wear jewelry, nor do I believe that the size of the engagement ring has anything to do with true love,” says Giulia.
 “Our rings are custom-made using a Japanese style called mokume-gane, which fuses layers of differently colored metals to form something completely unique.”

 A Cute Coincidence